Skip to content

 After recovering from cancer, Sharon moved to Cheshire and wrote a community theatre piece with Stephanie Louise, devised by women recovering from breast cancer.
 It was performed at Manchester central as part of an awareness-raising event.

-At this time, she also founded Make it Write, as she was experiencing difficulties in the leap from amateur to professional acceptance of her plays.
+At this time, she also founded Make it Write, as she was experiencing difficulties in the leap from amateur to professional acceptance for her plays.
 She realised that other writers were going through the same struggle and felt a producing support group for developing artists was required.

 Her first full length, professional play, Start Square, about loneliness and domestic abuse in an elderly relationship, was performed in 2019 and 2020 at Hope Street Theatre, Liverpool and the Gladstone Theatre, Port Sunlight.
+She now concentrates her efforts on radio and short plays whilst she mentors others.

 “There are no arts people in the sprawling herd that is my family.
 At 9 years of age, when I announced my desire to play the trumpet, I was roundly dismissed with an exasperated sigh and directed to chop the firewood.
 I can still use an axe, my whole family can, but they don’t write.
 Not with pen or pencil.
 No writers in the herd.
 No trumpeters either.